 Importantly, the mere fact that federal prosecutors or federal law enforcement agencies are involved is not conclusive by itself to determine the nature of the case.
 Unknown to many, the Department of Justice (and the FBI etc.) is divided into a criminal and a civil section.
 Prosecutors in each of those two sections operate independently and exclusively meaning interaction and coordination between civil and criminal investigators is missing at times.

 This division sometimes results in parallel proceedings, in which case a matter is both under civil and criminal scrutiny.
 You will know that your case is criminal if the investigation involves grand jury subpoenas, search warrants, seizure warrants, arrests, or an indictment.
 By contrast, most cases that are False Claims Act matters, whistleblower and qui tam cases, Civil Investigative Demands (CID), OIG subpoenas, or DOJ records subpoenas tend to be civil in nature.

-If you experience any of these signs or become aware of federal agents attempting to interview you or your business affiliates, you need to consult with an experienced white collar crime defense attorney right away to keep the case civil and to protect your business from unjust fines and charges.
+If you experience any of these signs or become aware of federal agents attempting to interview you or your business affiliates, you need to consult with an experienced New York City white collar criminal defense attorney right away to keep the case civil and to protect your business from unjust fines and charges.